MicrosoftDocs/PowerShell-Docs/reference/v3/Core/New-PSSession.md

 Required: False
 Position: Named
 Default value:
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -ComputerName
-Creates a persistent connection \(PSSession\) to the specified computer.
+Creates a persistent connection (PSSession) to the specified computer.
 If you enter multiple computer names, New-PSSession creates multiple PSSessions, one for each computer.
 The default is the local computer.

 Type the NetBIOS name, an IP address, or a fully qualified domain name of one or more remote computers.
-To specify the local computer, type the computer name, "localhost", or a dot \(.\).
+To specify the local computer, type the computer name, "localhost", or a dot (.).
 When the computer is in a different domain than the user, the fully qualified domain name is required.
-You can also pipe a computer name \(in quotes\) to New-PSSession.
+You can also pipe a computer name (in quotes) to New-PSSession.

 To use an IP address in the value of the ComputerName parameter, the command must include the Credential parameter.
 Also, the computer must be configured for HTTPS transport or the IP address of the remote computer must be included in the WinRM TrustedHosts list on the local computer.
-For instructions for adding a computer name to the TrustedHosts list, see "How to Add  a Computer to the Trusted Host List" in about_Remote_Troubleshooting \(http://go.microsoft.com/fwlink/?LinkID=135188\).
+For instructions for adding a computer name to the TrustedHosts list, see "How to Add  a Computer to the Trusted Host List" in about_Remote_Troubleshooting (http://go.microsoft.com/fwlink/?LinkID=135188).

 Note:  To include the local computer in the value of the ComputerName parameter, start Windows PowerShell with the "Run as administrator" option.